Jitesh-vador/Netflix-Movie-Recommender-and-analyst/README.md

 Netflix Interactive Recommendation System
 An interactive movie and TV show recommendation system that uses a content-based machine learning model to suggest similar titles.
 This project features a two-part web interface: a recommendation engine with dynamic filtering and a dashboard for data analysis of the Netflix dataset.

+NOTE: use Server.py first to make a JSON file for the System.
+Then Run server2.py to run the html file on a server.

 The entire backend model is built with Python, Pandas, and Scikit-learn, while the frontend is a self-contained HTML/JavaScript application using Plotly.js for visualizations.

 Dashboard Preview